 Tree & Plant Care

 Full sun and well-drained soil.
-Loose loamy soils
+Best in loose loamy soils.

 Tolerant of wind and drought once established.